opensearch-project/project-website/_posts/2023-05-18-call-for-presentations-bring-your-ideas-to-opensearchcon-2023.md

 **Analytics, Security, and Observability:** Deploying observability tools at scale?
 Using OpenSearch to turn log data into insights, or to help protect your infrastructure?
 We want to hear from you!

 **Community**: Engage a community of builders on a topic that means something to you.
-Anything that might educate and inspire a community of open search technologists is up for consideration here.
+Anything that might educate and inspire a community of open source technologists is up for consideration here.

 The call for presentations **closes June 9,** so we encourage you to get your submissions in soon.